California Certificate of Title Bond – Manufactured Home, Mobile Home, Commercial Coach, Truck Camper, Floating Home

 What is a California Certificate of Title Bond?

-It is a financial protection required of owners who cannot provide legal evidence of ownership upon application for registration or transfer of the following:
+It is financial protection required of owners who cannot provide legal evidence of ownership upon application for registration or transfer of the following:

 - Manufactured Home